amld-vmware/AMLD_2020/README.md

 ### Notebook location
 This repo contains the materials and the data, needed during the workshop.
-[The notebook, related to the workshop can be accessed from here.](https://drive.google.com/open?id=1mKx2sAdSNuslQtUsRqREsWPiGuBODtEe).
-Please save a copy to your personal Drive (Go to **File->Save a copy to Drive** while you are logged in with your Google account).
+[The notebook, related to the workshop can be accessed from here.](https://drive.google.com/open?id=1mKx2sAdSNuslQtUsRqREsWPiGuBODtEe)  Please save a copy to your personal Drive (Go to **File->Save a copy to Drive** while you are logged in with your Google account).
 </br>
-In order to use the notebook you will need to mount your Drive as a local filesystem (there is a code chunk inside the notebook) and download the dataset from remote data repo.
+In order to use the notebook, you will need to mount your Drive as a local filesystem (there is a code chunk inside the notebook) and download the dataset from remote data repo.
 Make sure you have ~ 30Mb of free storage on your Google Drive.